ItaloHugoMDS/Automating_with_PowerShell/README.md

 The goal of this project is to automate the process of information collection for a team in Operation Center.

-The project consists of two scripts written in PowerShell (v5.1) which creates a series of folders, subfolders and files in order to provide a organized way of storing day-to-day client information.
+The project consists of two scripts written in PowerShell (v5.1) which creates a series of folders, subfolders and files in order to provide an organized way of storing day-to-day client information.

 The scripts can be executed anywhere in your system, and they don't require administrative privileges to run.